noorary/kadunkulkija/README.md

     - [ ] yksi tai useampi monesta moneen suhde
     - [x] vähintään 2 monimutkaisempaa yhteenvetokyselyä
         - [x] Users who have completed at least 5 plans
-        - [ x Streets that are part of 1 or more plans
+        - [x] Streets that are part of 1 or more plans